 Cut bushes to clean up the woods besides a path.
 Super hot weather, everybody was sweating in the large work gloves.
 ‘The bush’ was more a crazy jungle of plants that you usually see as well-behaved pot plants in living rooms.

 Chaos broke out in the wild pigs’ cage as we unloaded the shrubs from our barrow; they had no issues with the spiky twines or tree branches.
 Everything was munched away in no time.

 After dinner at my host family’s house, A.J. and Sam stopped by and brought another volunteer along.
 We met with an American guy who the girls knew from a bus tour.
-He had been living in Costa Rica for 26 years, had a mysterious job and a parrot.
+He had been living and volunteering in Costa Rica for 26 years, had a mysterious job and a parrot.
 It was a relaxed evening with beers and his many crazy stories.
 Life is good!
 Pura vida!

 Day 3 – Wednesday